divaricatum/cl-faq/README.md

 ### Can I specify heap locations and/or sizes when starting lisp?

-No. The C heap in particular is not relocatable, so this approach is not feasible.
-The Lisp heap is relocatable--and occasionally will shrink if the reserve space is not available--but due to the C heap restriction, the only option would be to lower it in memory.
+No. The Aclmalloc heap in particular is not relocatable, so this approach is not feasible.
+The Lisp heap is relocatable--and occasionally will shrink if the reserve space is not available--but due to the Aclmalloc heap restriction, the only option would be to lower it in memory.
 This being only half a possible solution, we have not opened up this limited functionality.